 Field duplicates will be collected at a frequency of one duplicate sample per 10 groundwater samples with at least one duplicate collected from each Unit.
 The field duplicates will be collected at the same time and in the same manner as the original sample.
-The duplicates will be labeled as a blind sample and noted on the sampling form of the designated well.

-- Matrix spike/matrix spike duplicate (MS/MSD) samples will be collected at a frequency of one MS/MSD sample per 20 groundwater samples with at least one MS/MSD from each Unit.
-Duplicate and MS/MSD samples will be collected from different monitoring wells. - Field blanks will be collected at a frequency of one field blank per 20 groundwater samples with at least one field blank collected from each Unit. - Equipment blanks will be collected at a frequency of one equipment blank per 10 groundwater samples with at least one equipment blank collected from each Unit.
-The equipment blank will be collected by pouring distilled or deionized water over the decontaminated static water level meter or low flow pump and into the laboratory supplied containers.
+- Matrix spike/matrix spike duplicate (MS/MSD) samples will be collected at a frequency of one MS/MSD sample per 20 groundwater samples with at least one MS/MSD collected from each Unit.
+Duplicate and MS/MSD samples will be collected from different monitoring wells. - Field blanks will be collected at a frequency of one field blank per 20 groundwater samples with at least one field blank collected from each Unit. - Equipment blanks will be collected at a frequency of one equipment blank per 10 groundwater samples with at least one duplicate collected from each Unit.
+The equipment blank will be collected by pouring distilled (or de-ionized) water over the decontaminated static water level meter or low flow pump and into the laboratory supplied containers.

-The groundwater monitoring system at BCC consists of 23 monitoring wells.; Therefore, a total of 3 field duplicates, 2 MS/MSD, 2 field blanks, and 3 equipment blanks will be collected during each sample event.
+The groundwater monitoring system at DEK consists of 14 monitoring wells.
+Therefore, a total of 2 field duplicates, 1 MS/MSD, 1 field blank, and 2 equipment blanks will be collected during each sample event.
 The QA/QC samples will be submitted to the laboratory for the routine analyses specified in Section 5 and in Appendix III and IV to Part 257.
 The laboratory should provide adequate documentation of laboratory reporting and QA/QC procedures.